ramshabilal/eventgo-event-management-system/README.md

-# Event Management System
+# EventGo! - An Event Management System

 ## Overview

-The Event Management System (EMS) is a web application that simplifies event planning and registration.
+EventGo! is an Event Management System (EMS) - a web application that simplifies event planning and registration.
 Users can register, create, and manage events, making it easy to host and attend events.
+Once signed up, a user can log in to add events and view their upcoming/saved/posted events.

 ## Data Model